Aneedalie/Website/README.md

 Art
 --
 The art section includes digital and traditional works.
-This ncludes but are not limited to sketches, paintings, illustrations, and graphic design.
+This includes but are not limited to sketches, paintings, illustrations, and graphic design.

 Technology
 --